ZeyuCao/The_Emotional_Arc_Of_GOT_Scripts/README.md

 ## A really disappointing watching experience:

 For years, I have been a big fan of the HBO series, [Game of Thrones](https://en.wikipedia.org/wiki/Game_of_Thrones).
-Once upon a time, I have even traveled to Ireland to ‘worship’ the show’s shooting scene.
+Once upon a time, I have even travelled to Ireland to ‘worship’ the show’s shooting scene.

 ![This is an image](https://github.com/ZeyuCao/Sentiment_Analysis_on_GOT/blob/main/README_Photos/1.png)